Best UK Charity Bike Rides & Family Cycle Events

 13 London’s Nightrider ride – London at night

 Nightrider apparently isn’t a sportive, it isn’t a race and it isn’t all about making pedals go round.
 It’s about enjoying riding at night, about seeing the sights of London and raising money for charity in a novel way.
-The ride takes place in early June and starts at Lee Valley VeloPark with a 1 mile lap of the road circuit before heading into north London.
+The ride takes place on 6th-7th June 2020 and starts at Lee Valley VeloPark with a 1 mile lap of the road circuit before heading into north London.
 There’s a 50km or 100km circular route to choose from, (the 100km route is not recommended for beginners,) and both routes take in many of London’s most famous landmarks including Queen Elizabeth Olympic Park, Tower Bridge, Piccadilly Circus, Trafalgar Square, the London Eye and Buckingham Palace.

 Jason Wills, who has completed the race twice says seeing the iconic London sites in the middle of the night was one of the highlights, as well as the back streets like Southwark, although not everywhere was quiet.
 “Piccadilly Circus at 4am was very busy!”
 He found it to be very well organised with very little traffic.
 And friendly too.
 “I rode with three strangers on my last one.
 I’d done two previously with fellow Diabetes Dads.
 It’s not too challenging a distance – I ran a half marathon the following morning after the most recent one!”